Biden warns UK on Brexit: No trade deal unless you respect N.Irish peace deal | Law-Order

 Johnson unveiled legislation that would break parts of the Brexit divorce treaty relating to Northern Ireland, blaming the EU for putting a revolver on the table in trade talks and trying to divide up the United Kingdom.
 He says the United Kingdom has to have the ability to break parts of the 2020 Brexit treaty he signed to uphold London's commitments under the 1998 peace deal which ended three decades of sectarian violence in Northern Ireland between pro-British Protestant unionists and Irish Catholic nationalists.

 The EU says any breach of the Brexit treaty could sink trade talks and thus complicate the border between the United Kingdom's Northern Ireland and EU-member Ireland.
-Asked about Biden's criticism, British junior health minister Edward Argar said that he did not believe the Northern Irish peace deal was at risk.
+Johnson told The Sun that the EU was being "abusive" to Britain and risking four decades of partnership.

+He said the UK must "ring-fence" the Brexit deal "to put in watertight bulkheads that will stop friends and partners making abusive or extreme interpretations of the provisions."
+NO TRADE DEAL?

 ALSO READ